mkeith121/bot/README.md

 ## Usage

 Until the app is hosted elsewhere, it needs to be run locally.

-You will need the API Key.
+You will need the Slack API Key.
 It can be found in our slack team channel #botesting or by asking a contributor.

 To run the bot locally: `BOT_API_KEY=APIKEYHERE node bin/bot.js`